Health and Safety

-In an emergency please contact a member of staff at reception or by calling 020 8634 5020.
-This number is also displayed on the wall to the right of the reception.
+In an emergency please contact a member of staff at reception or by calling the site mobile phone, this number should be displayed clearly at reception.
 If you need to call the police, ambulance or fire service please dial 999 or 112 on any phone but please let staff know to expect them and allow access to the building.

 If you are experiencing personal difficulties and need to talk to someone confidentially, please call The Samaritans on 0845 790 9090 or at www.samaritans.org or Nightline on 020 7631 0101 or at www.nightline.org.uk.